abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/3-Angular-Modules.md

 **It's a way to organize the code into different modules based on their functionality**, which helps in separating the code into different modules based on their functionality and makes it easier to manage and maintain the code
 ![module](./img/modules-0.png)

+> An Angular module is a container for a group of related components, services, directives, and pipes.
+You can think of a module as a package that implements certain functionality from the business domain of your application, such as a (shipping or billing module).
+All elements of a small application can be located in one module (the root module), whereas larger apps may have more than one module (feature modules).
+>
+> All apps must have at least a root module that’s bootstrapped during app launch.

 - A **module** is a container for a set of related components, services, directives, and pipes
 - An app can have multiple modules, each containing related components and services.